HerrMuellerluedenscheid/abedeto/README.md

     abedeto process [options]

 to generate figures which might help to judge about the depth of the event.
 They are created within the project directory in PNG format.
+Given that you restituted the traces when creating the beams, you have to define ``--quantity=restituted``.
+This is not done automatically, yet.

 ### Further Information on Applications
 You can specify the array-id you are going to process using e.g. ``--array-id=GERES``.